EU border agency to "significantly" step up Lithuania help

 Lithuania, which has granted refuge to Belarus opposition figures, accuses its neighbor of organizing the border crossings by people mainly from Iraq, the Mideast and Africa.

 In June, the number of illegal border crossings from Belarus into Lithuania rose six-fold, increasing the pressure on national border control authorities, Frontex said.
-The phenomenon has accelerated in July and more than 1,500 people have crossed into Lithuania from Belarus in the past two months — 20 times more than in all of 2020.
+The phenomenon has accelerated in July.
+More than 1,500 people have crossed into Lithuania from Belarus in the past two months — 20 times more than in all of 2020.

-Earlier this week, Belarus’ authoritarian President Alexander Lukashenko said his country wouldn’t close its borders “and become a camp for people fleeing Afghanistan, Iran, Iraq, Syria, Libya and Tunisia.”

-Tensions between the EU and Belarus escalated even more after Belarus diverted a passenger jet on May 23 to arrest an opposition journalist.

 On Friday, Lithuania started building a double barbed wire fence on the Belarus border.
 It will run for 550 kilometers (342 miles), covering most of the nearly 680-kilometer (423-mile) border and cost 41 million euros ($48 million), according to Lithuanian authorities.